 St. John Vianney Catholic School opened in 2003 to serve the families of Sumner County, and neighboring areas of Wilson, Trousdale, and Robertson counties.
-This parish school in Gallatin, Tennessee, was the vision of then pastor, now Bishop David Choby, who wanted to provide the opportunity for a Catholic education to the families living in the areas north of Nashville.
+This parish school in Gallatin, Tennessee, was the vision of then pastor, Bishop David Choby, who wanted to provide the opportunity for a Catholic education to the families living in the areas north of Nashville.
 His vision is now reality.
-The school is in its ninth year in operation, accredited by the state and by the Southern Association of Colleges and Schools (SACS).
+The school is in its fifteenth year in operation, accredited by the state and by the Southern Association of Colleges and Schools (SACS).

 Our Mission & Passion

 Believing that each child is a gift from God to be cherished, guided, and protected, the mission of St. John Vianney Catholic School is to assist families and the Church in their responsibility of forming educated Christians who lovingly serve God in this life, so as to be with Him forever in the next.